MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 - Apps from Office that are in different stages of availability.
 For more information, see the **Where the feature is available today?** section from [Apply sensitivity labels to your documents and email within Office](https://support.office.com/en-us/article/apply-sensitivity-labels-to-your-documents-and-email-within-office-2f96e7cd-d5a4-403b-8bd7-4cc636bae0f9) in the Office documentation.

-- Clients from software vendors and developers that use the [MIP SDK](https://docs.microsoft.com/en-us/information-protection/develop/overview).
+- Apps from software vendors and developers that use the [Microsoft Information Protection SDK](https://docs.microsoft.com/en-us/information-protection/develop/overview).

 Services that currently support unified labeling include: